dzakiazhari/daily-payslips-generator/README.md

 # Daily Workers Payslips Generator

-Depending on the data entered, this programme generates payslips for daily workers and calculates waste picker salaries depending on the weight and kind of plastic collected.
+This programme makes pay stubs for daily workers based on the information they enter, and it figures out how much waste pickers get paid based on the weight and type of plastic they gather.

 ## Daily Worker Payslip Generator